-Written examination with time allowed 3 hours + 5 minutes reading time.
-The examination is based on the HSC course.
-Yr 11 course is assumed knowledge. investigation-style task and covers the following components.
-Examination Sections Marks Component Weighting Section I 10 Understanding, fluency and 50 Objective-response questions communication Section II 90 Problem solving, reasoning and 50 37 to 42 questions worth up to 4 or 5 marks. justification
+External Assessment Internal Assessment Written examination with time allowed 3 hours + 5 minutes assessment reading time.
+The examination will be based of course however the Year 11 course is comprises of four tasks incomprises of four tasks incomprises • knowledge and may be examined. assamea covers the following components Examination Sections Marks Component Weighting Section I 10 Understanding, fluency and 50 Objective-response questions communication Section II 90 Problem solving, reasoning and 50 Questions may contain parts.
+There will be 37 justification to 42 items.
+At least two items will be worth 4 or 5 marks.
+100 100